nodejs/build/doc/process/special_access_to_build_resources.md

 can be provided:

 * Does the scope and size of the need justify providing access.
 * Is the invidual a collaborator.
 If so then access should be allowed provided the first point is satisfied.
-* Length and consistency of involvement with the working group or the Node.js community.
+* Length and consistency of involvement with Node.js working groups and/or community.
 * Consequences to the invidudal in case of mis-bahaviour.
 For example, would they potentially lose their job if they were reported as mis-behaving to their employer ?
 Would being banned from involvement in the Node.js community negatively affect them personally in some other way ?
 * Are there collaborators who work with the individual and can vouch for them.

 The build team will review such requests through an issue on the repo.
-Once agreed the individual will be granted access through the secrets repo in a way that limits their access to the resources  required (for example test machines, or benchmarking machines).
+Once agreed and voted upon, the individual will be granted access through the secrets repo in a way that limits their access to the resources required (for example test machines, or benchmarking machines).

 ## Temporary access